boutros/matsu/README.md

 ```

 ## More examples
+See the [doc](https://github.com/boutros/matsu/blob/master/doc) directory for more examples:

-+ See [/doc/example.clj](https://github.com/boutros/matsu/blob/master/doc/example.clj) for an example REPL session using matsu to query the DBpedia SPARQL endpoint.
++ [/doc/example.clj](https://github.com/boutros/matsu/blob/master/doc/example.clj) - an example REPL session using matsu to query the DBpedia SPARQL endpoint.

-+ An attempt to to generate all the example queries from the WC3 SPARQL 1.1. specification using the matsu DSL: [/doc/sparql_spec.md](https://github.com/boutros/matsu/blob/master/doc/sparql_spec.md)
++ [/doc/update_spec.md](https://github.com/boutros/matsu/blob/master/doc/update_spec.md) - An attempt to to generate all the example queries from the WC3 SPARQL 1.1. specification using the matsu DSL:
++ [/doc/sparql_spec.md](https://github.com/boutros/matsu/blob/master/doc/sparql_spec.md) - The example queries from the WC3 SPARQL Update specification

 ## Limitations
 * Single colon keyword prefix is not possible, use the equivalent `BASE`-form instead